adeethyiashankar/Waste-Space/README.md

 Provide the size of WasteSpace.txt as a commandline argument, or as input in the program.

-Speed: about 5 seconds per gigabyte
+Speed: 2 seconds per gigabyte